stefan5441/timesink/README.md

 Deploying this project was the most miserable experience of my life

 TODO:
-!!GetActivityRecords for specific activity id
-Rethink Statistics page, make heatmap take 80% of screen instead of half Loading state
+[DONE] !!GetActivityRecords for specific activity id Rethink Statistics page, make heatmap take 80% of screen instead of half Loading state
 Confirmation on delete activity